Tags

 1 egg white

-2. Place 3 C. white whole wheat flour, 2 C. all-purpose flour, oats, salt and yeast in a large mixer bowl.
+Place 3 C. white whole wheat flour, 2 C. all-purpose flour, oats, salt, cinnamon and yeast in a large bowl of a stand mixer.
 Using the dough hook attachment, mix on low speed for 15 seconds.
-Gradually add warm liquids to flour mixture, about 1 minute.
-Add eggs and mix an additional minute.
+With mixer running, gradually add warm liquids to flour mixture, about 1 minute.
+Add the lightly beaten eggs and mix for an additional minute.

-3. Continuing on low speed, add remaining all-purpose flour, ½ C. at a time, until dough clings to hook and cleans the sides of the bowl.
+Continuing on low speed, add remaining all-purpose flour, ½ C. at a time, until dough clings to hook and cleans the sides of the bowl.
 (I typically use 3 C. of all-purpose flour total, in addition to the 3 C. white whole wheat that was previously added.)
-Knead with dough hook for 2 minutes longer.
+Knead the dough on Speed 2 with dough hook for 2 minutes longer.

-4. Form dough into a ball, and place dough in an oiled bowl, turning to grease the top.
+Form dough into a ball, and place dough in an oiled bowl, turning to grease the top.
 Cover first with plastic wrap, then a clean towel.
-Let rise in a warm place free from draft, until doubled in bulk, about 1 hour.
+Let rise in a warm, draft free place, until doubled in bulk, about 1 hour.

-5. Turn dough onto a lightly floured surface and divide in half.
-Shape each half into a loaf and place in a sprayed 8 x 8 x 2 1/2-inch loaf pans.
+Turn dough onto a lightly floured surface and divide in half.
+Shape each half into a loaf and place into lightly greased 8 x 8 x 2 1/2-inch loaf pans.
 (9 x 5 x 2 inch pans work, but loaves will not be as tall.)
 Cover and let rise in a warm place, until doubled in bulk, about 1 hour.